LUMIZYME- alglucosidase alfa injection, powder, for solution

 Hypersensitivity Reactions Including Anaphylaxis, Infusion-Associated Reactions (IARs) and Immune-Mediated Reactions

-Advise the patient and caregiver that reactions related to the infusion may occur during and after LUMIZYME treatment, including life-threatening hypersensitivity reactions, including anaphylaxis, IARs, and immune-mediated reactions.
+Advise the patient and caregiver that life-threatening hypersensitivity reactions, including anaphylaxis, IARs, and immune-mediated reactions may occur with LUMIZYME treatment.

-Inform the patients and/or caregiver of the signs and symptoms of hypersensitivity reactions including anaphylaxis, IARs, and immune-mediated reactions and have them seek immediate medical care should these signs and symptoms occur [see Warning and Precautions (5.1, 5.2, 5.3)].
+Inform the patient and caregiver of the symptoms of life-threatening hypersensitivity reactions including anaphylaxis, IARs, and immune-mediated reactions and have them seek immediate medical care should these symptoms occur [see Warning and Precautions (5.1, 5.2, 5.3)].

 Risk of Acute Cardiorespiratory Failure